 Reality: Urine color is directly linked to hydration status because the yellow tint is a measure of how many solid particles, such as sodium, chloride, nitrogen and potassium, are excreted.
 The color’s intensity depends on how much water the kidneys mix with the solids.
 Less water equals darker urine.
 More water equals lighter urine.
-Dark or rank-smelling urine are signs your body may need more water.
+Dark or rank-smelling urine are signs the body may need more water.
 But light-to-medium yellow urine is fine.
-Very clear urine may actually be a signal that your kidneys are taxed by the amount of fluid moving through them and the minerals in your body are being too diluted.
+Very clear urine may actually be a signal that the kidneys are taxed by the amount of fluid moving through them and the minerals are being too diluted.

 Reality: The body retains water in response to biochemical and hormonal imbalances, toxicity, poor cardiovascular and cellular health – and, interestingly, dehydration.
 “If you’re not drinking enough liquid, your body may actually retain water to compensate,” says Vasey, adding that a general lack of energy is the most common symptom of this type of water retention.
 “Paradoxically, you can sometimes eliminate fluid retention by drinking more water, not less, because if you ingest enough water, the kidneys do not try and retain water by cutting back on elimination,” he explains.

 Myth No. 7: You can’t drink too much water.